 Over the last 12 months, Aurora Minerals's shares have ranged in value from as little as $0.0056 up to $0.0389.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Aurora Minerals's is 2.1041.
 This would suggest that Aurora Minerals's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Aurora Minerals overview

-Aurora Minerals Limited engages in the exploration and evaluation of mineral properties in Australia and West Africa.
+Anax Metals Limited engages in the exploration and evaluation of mineral properties in Australia and West Africa.
 It explores for gold, silver, copper, graphite, zinc, lead, diamonds, and other precious and base metal deposits.
-The company was incorporated in 2003 and is based in West Perth, Australia.
+The company was formerly known as Aurora Minerals Limited and changed its name to Anax Metals Limited in September 2020.
+Anax Metals Limited was incorporated in 2003 and is based in West Perth, Australia.

 Frequently asked questions

 How to buy Aurora Minerals units | A$51.65